nyagamunene/supermq-docs/docs/bootstrap.md

 }'
 ```

-In this example, `channels` field represents the list of SuperMQ channel IDs the thing is connected to.
+In this example, `channels` field represents the list of SuperMQ channel IDs the client is connected to.
 These channels need to be provisioned before the configuration is uploaded.
 Field `content` represents custom configuration.
-This custom configuration contains parameters that can be used to set up the thing.
+This custom configuration contains parameters that can be used to set up the client.
 It can also be empty if no additional set up is needed.
-Field `name` is human readable name and `thing_id` is an ID of the SuperMQ thing.
+Field `name` is human readable name and `client_id` is an ID of the SuperMQ client.
 This field is not required.
-If `thing_id` is empty, corresponding SuperMQ thing will be created implicitly and its ID will be sent as a part of `Location` header of the response.
+If `client_id` is empty, corresponding SuperMQ client will be created implicitly and its ID will be sent as a part of `Location` header of the response.
 Fields `client_cert`, `client_key` and `ca_cert` represent PEM or base64-encoded DER client certificate, client certificate key and trusted CA, respectively.

 There are two more fields: `external_id` and `external_key`.
-External ID represents an ID of the device that corresponds to the given thing.
+External ID represents an ID of the device that corresponds to the given client.
 For example, this can be a MAC address or the serial number of the device.
 The external key represents the device key.
-This is the secret key that's safely stored on the device and it is used to authorize the thing during the bootstrapping process.
+This is the secret key that's safely stored on the device and it is used to authorize the client during the bootstrapping process.
 Please note that external ID and external key and SuperMQ ID and SuperMQ key are _completely different concepts_.
-External id and key are only used to authenticate a device that corresponds to the specific SuperMQ thing during the bootstrapping procedure.
+External id and key are only used to authenticate a device that corresponds to the specific SuperMQ client during the bootstrapping procedure.
 As Configuration optionally contains client certificate and issuing CA, it's possible that device is not able to establish TLS encrypted communication with SuperMQ before bootstrapping.
 For that purpose, Bootstrap service exposes endpoint used for secure bootstrapping which can be used regardless of protocol (HTTP or HTTPS).
 Both device and Bootstrap service use a secret key to encrypt the content.
 Encryption is done as follows:

 1. Device uses the secret encryption key to encrypt the value of that exact external key
 2. Device sends a bootstrap request using the value from 1 as an Authorization header